cberzan/django-anger/README.md

 ## Squashing initial migrations into one

-This is useful when you want to reset your migration history, but you have circular dependencies between your apps.
-See ResettingMigrations.md.
+This is useful when you want to [reset your migration history](ResettingMigrations.md), but you have circular dependencies between your apps.

 Usage: